 Those are just some of the most egregious we’ve covered, but 2016 started off with even the Times Square Ball sending and then deleting an offensive tweet, so maybe it is ‘on trend’ to attempt to be edgy with your humor, maybe even a reflection that millennials may be running these accounts with less oversight, or simply the fact that it is an echo chamber which no one pays any real attention towards.

 We’ve stated time and again why Twitter is in trouble, and that while it might not seem to Wall Street there is still much mileage left in the platform.
 When was the last time you got your most up-to-date breaking news from another social platform?
 It is hard, Facebook lags, is always debating something a day late & a dollar short, and though we’ve seen commentary stating people are getting their news from Instagram, that sounds too much like wishful thinking, even if it was from a respected data scientist.

-This sort of behavior, which can be achieved with a relatively small amount of people actually, is something we constantly reinforce not just a matter of personal responsibility but one these social media platforms must address.
-They’ve let this sort of behavior fester, contributing to churn rates, and
+This sort of behavior, which can be achieved with a relatively small amount of people actually, is something we constantly reinforce here, not just as a matter of personal responsibility; but one these social media platforms must address.
+They’ve let this sort of behavior fester, contributing to churn rates, and other negative brand consequences.